lost-scripts/.github/DEVELOPMENT.md

 	git pull ls main # To bring any possible changes in common/shared files from an up-to-date local super-repo "ls"
 	```

-* 2.4\.
+* 2.3\.
 Now, local changes can be pushed safely to the remote repository of the script on GitHub as usually:

 	```bash
 	git push origin main
 	```

-	> :memo: **Note:** When the time comes to create a release, finish off the `.github/README.md` file and export it so that the resulting HTML file end up like this: `ScriptResources/ls_my_script/README.html`.
+	> :memo: **Note:** When the time comes to create a release, finish off the `docs/index.htm` file in order to `README.md` is up to date (since it is actually a symlink) and everything ready for [Pages deployment](#4-pages-deployment).

 <br>